Karl Sanders: Other projects

 Sanders began his own solo side project in 2004.
 Much of the music that he plays includes similar elements of his band Nile, however presented in an ambient/Egyptian folk format, rather than death metal.
 Sanders explained that "he got sick of hearing big loud death metal everyday after touring", and started writing quieter music to relax, and recorded them.

 His first solo full-length album, Saurian Meditation, was released in October 2004 under the Relapse record label.
 A second solo album, Saurian Exorcisms, was released in April 2009.
 In May 2022, he announced his third solo album, Saurian Apocalypse, would be released on July 22.

 Guest appearances

-Sanders guested on Behemoth's 2004 CD release, Demigod, playing a guitar solo on the track "XUL".
+Sanders guested on Behemoth's 2004 album Demigod, playing a guitar solo on the track "XUL".
 He also performed a guitar solo at the end of the track "God of Our Own Divinity" by Morbid Angel, on their 2003 album Heretic, as well as a solo on the song "The Final War (Battle of Actium)" on Ex Deo's 2009 album Romulus.

 Sanders also played on Grave's 2010 album Burial Ground on the tracks "Bloodtrail" and "Naafa".
 Sanders traveled to Dubai to collaborate on guest vocals for Nervecell's song "Shunq (To the Despaired...
 King of Darkness)" on their 2011 album Psychogenocide.
 On Tourniquet's 2012 album Antiseptic Bloodbath, Sanders contributed a guitar solo to the track "Chamunda Temple Stampede".
 Sanders was also featured in episode one of Rusty Cooley's and Zachary Adkins' podcast "Guitar Autopsy" available on YouTube.